What is urinary incontinence?

-Your doctor may also recommend additional diagnostic tests, such as urine tests or pelvic scans to confirm the symptoms and determine the type of urinary incontinence you have.
+Your urologist may also recommend additional diagnostic tests, such as urine tests or pelvic scans to confirm the symptoms and determine the type of urinary incontinence you have.

-A combination of treatments may be needed to treat urinary continence.
+A combination of treatments may be used to treat urinary incontinence.
 They may include:

 Pelvic floor exercises

-Your doctor may recommend you work with a physiotherapist who can guide you on exercises to strengthen this set of muscles.
+Your urologist may recommend that you work with a physiotherapist who can guide you on exercises to strengthen this set of muscles.

-Your doctor may prescribe you medication that may relax your bladder, and make it easier to urinate or empty your bladder completely.
+Your urologist may prescribe medication to relax your bladder, and make it easier to urinate or empty your bladder completely.

-Your doctor may get you to keep a diary of the number of times you urinate and leak, so you can plan to empty your bladder before any leakage happens.
+Your urologist may get you to keep a diary of the number of times you urinate and leak, so you can plan to empty your bladder before any leakage happens.